dofusdude/almanax-api/README.md

-# Almanax API
+# :calendar: Almanax API

-A multilingual API for the Krosmoz Dofus Almanax.
+A multilingual API for the Krosmoz Dofus Almanax with a few extras.

+The main features are
+- get by date :date:
+- combining all info about the needed offering item :bookmark: (with higher res images)
+- getting date spans up to a month
+- filter a date span by bonus
+- getting the next date for a specific bonus
+- all time relative APIs support timezones :clock1: (default Europe/Paris)
+- everything above (including language agnostic links) in english :uk:, french :fr:, italian :it:, spanish :es: and german :de:

 Depends on the [Dofus API](https://github.com/dofusdude/dofus-api) for the items.